ajesler/ArduinoSmartMeterReader/README.md

 ## Documentation

-The [docs](docs/) directory has a circuit diagram for the project, along with a bill of materials.
+A bill of materials and the circuit diagram are [here](docs/SmartMeterReader.md).

 In order to test your project without a smart meter, a linear [potentiometer](https://www.adafruit.com/products/562) can be used to make an LED flash faster or slower.
 See [smart meter simulator](docs/SmartMeterSimulator.md) for a circuit diagram and a bill of materials.
 The examples directory has a [smart-meter-simulator.ino](firmware/examples/smart-meter-simulator.ino) sketch to run the simulator.